 As part of Environmental History Week organized by the American Society for Environmental History, the Greenhouse Environmental Humanities Book Talk series will host a special panel discussion featuring environmental historians who have presented their books in the series during the last year.
-This special book talk will take place on Monday, 19 April 2021, 16:00 in Norway (10am US Eastern).
+This special book talk took place on Monday, 19 April 2021, 16:00 in Norway (10am US Eastern).